9.9 Wage Withholding

 Suspend

 An NTP may be suspended if the custodial parent does not supply the Clerk of District Court with an address to remit payments or the parties to the case agree.
-If support is assigned, the Wyoming Child Support Program is a party and shall also agree to suspension of the NTP.
+If support is assigned, the Wyoming CSP is a party and shall also agree to suspension of the NTP.

 If suspension is required, the case worker will amend the NTP as described above and change the withholding amounts to $0.00.